adamcogen/drum-machine/README.md

 * `code/` contains all JavaScript source code
   * `drum-machine.js` main source code file from which everything else is instantiated
   * `lib/` contains all third-party libraries used in the project
-* `assets/` contains icon set created for drum machine buttons, etc.
+* `assets/` contains icon set created for the drum machine GUI
 * `sounds/` contains sound files used by the drum machine